elewites/photobase-client/README.md

 # User Stories

 ### These user stories I always create when I am designing a new app.

-They help me format the app's end goals and systematically work through the app design process
+### They help me systematically work through the design process.

-1. The user should be able to click a button to generate a new random image.
+1. The user should be able to click the random photo button to generate a new random image.

 2. Upon refresh the user should see a new image being displayed.

-3. The user should be able to dowload the displayed image as JPEG file
+3. The user should be able to dowload the displayed image as JPEG file.